Dates to Remember:

 Example: Kernel Weather Report (Jon Corbet, LWN.net) – The audience is anyone interested in Linux kernel development.
 Attendees can expect a detailed update on the upcoming kernel release, including recent release history, highlighted features, active employer statistics and much more.

-Benefits to the Ecosystem – Tell us how the content of your presentation will help better the Linux and open source ecosystem.
+Benefits to the Ecosystem – Tell us how the content of your presentation will help better the ecosystem.